-- 692 EC members may resign their seats at any time during their term. - 693 EC members who fail to remain JCP Members forfeit their EC seat. - 694 Seats may also be forfeited due to non-attendance at EC meetings, as specified in the EC Standing695 Rules. - 696 Vacated seats are normally filled for the remainder of their term by a special election ballot that will be - 697 held no later than two months after the resignation (unless the resignation is less than six months 698 before the next scheduled annual election ballot) - 698 before the next scheduled annual election ballot.)
+- 692 EC members may resign their seats at any time during their term. - 693 EC members who fail to remain JCP Members forfeit their EC seat. - Seats may also be forfeited due to non-attendance at EC meetings, as specified in the EC Standing - 695 Rules.

+- Vacated seats are normally filled for the remainder of their term by a special election ballot that will be - 697 held no later than two months after the resignation (unless the resignation is less than six months - 698 before the next scheduled annual election ballot.)